claydotio/clay-request/README.md

-TODO: compile to js, and tests
+TODO: compile to js, and tests, and docs